How to Choose the Right Surfboard

-As mentioned above, a surfer who's just starting out may only need one good beginner board to get them to a level where they start to progress.
+As mentioned above, a surfer who's just starting out may only need one good beginner surfboard to get them to a level where they start to

-After you get the fundamentals sorted, you can start to look into fiberglass boards and begin to reduce your size and refine your shape to suit your abilities and your wave types.
+After you get the fundamentals sorted, you can start to look into polyester and epoxy surfboards and begin to refine

 No. 2: What's your Fitness Level?

 Your fitness level will also play a key factor in determining what board will give you the best surfing experience.

 As you gain stamina and strength, your paddling will become stronger.
 Stronger paddles mean that you can opt for a